 More and more people are becoming crowdfunders and contributors.
 However, the best part is that individual campaigns are also taking home larger sums of money.

-The image below shows the average amount of money raised per crowdfunding campaign in the United States from 2014 to 2016:
+The image below shows that the average funding per campaign in the crowdfunding arena is expected to rise over the next few years.

 But that’s not all.